min2ha/ukwa-site/content/target/60527/index.en.md

   "start_date": "2018-01-26T09:00:00Z"
 }

-# Y Lab - Innovative projects in the public sector

 Y Lab was established in 2015 and is a team of social scientists and innovation experts working together to support innovation in Welsh public services.
 Y Lab (Welsh for “The Lab”) is the Public Services Innovation Lab for Wales, a partnership between Cardiff University and Nesta.